CHIEF EXECUTIVE OFFICER

 Mike Brewer is passionate about people, technology, and real estate.
 Mike’s investment in technological advances and education improves the team member experience and elevates customer engagement.
 He joined RADCO Residential in 2016 and oversees all operations.

 Mike has received numerous industry honors, including seven “Property Management Company of the Year” awards under his leadership.
-He is a frequent contributor to industry-related publications, such as Units Magazine, MFE, Multifamily Insiders, PropertyManagement.com, and more.
-His vlog, The Multifamily Collective, reaches industry professionals across the globe who tune in daily for Mike’s reflections on everything from consumer trends to employee relations, professional growth, and beyond.
+He is a frequent contributor to industry-related publications.
+As Founder of The Multifamily Collective, Mike’s blog reaches industry professionals across the globe who tune in daily for his reflections on everything from consumer trends to employee relations, professional growth, and beyond.
+Mike hosts an interview series Collective Conversations with guests knowledgeable about multifamily, technology, and human-centricity.
 An avid reader and lifelong learner, Mike has been “out to put a dent in the multifamily universe” for more than 25 years.

 LISA R. HURD

 Lisa R. Hurd leads with an entrepreneurial spirit and institutional focus in her approach to commercial real estate investment and finance.
-As co-head of the RADCO Investment division, Lisa oversees Capital Markets, Asset Management, and Dispositions.
-Lisa and her team structure and raise private equity capital, source creative and accretive debt, manage investment performance, debt, and investor relations for all assets under management, and oversee dispositions activity within RADCO’s diverse multifamily, JV equity, and hospitality portfolio.
+As Chief Investment Officer for RADCO, Lisa oversees all investment activities at the company including Acquisitions, Joint Venture Equity Placements, Capital Markets, Asset Management, and Dispositions.
+Lisa and her team analyze markets, asset classes, and trends to acquire and invest in opportunistic real estate, struture and raise private equity capital and accretive debt, manage investment performance, debt, and investor relations for all assets under management, and oversee dispositions activity within RADCO’s diverse multifamily, JV equity, and hospitality portfolio. .

 SENIOR VICE PRESIDENT, INSIGHT & INNOVATION